199 Results

 -

-Lego Club (Kindergarten) at GoodviewElementary EnrichmentJoin us for after school Lego club on Tuesdays.
-Legos and snacks will be provided.Fall 2025
+Lego Club (Kindergarten) at GoodviewElementary EnrichmentJoin us for after school Lego club on Wednesdays.
+Legos and snacks will be provided.Winter/Spring 2026 -